 The Company purchased a PLGL claims made insurance policy to cover applicable claims through an unrelated insurer.
-The PLGL policy is a claims-made high deductible self-insured policy whereby the Company is responsible for the first layer of coverage, generally ranging from \$250 to \$350 per claim, with the unrelated insurer covering up to \$10,000 in aggregate claims paid per policy year.
+The PLGL policy is a claims-made high deductible self-insured policy whereby the Company is responsible for the first layer of coverage, generally ranging from \$250 to \$500 per claim, with the unrelated insurer covering up to \$10,000 in aggregate claims paid per policy year.
 The Company uses its wholly-owned captive insurance company for the purpose of insuring certain portions of its risk retained under its PLGL programs.
 Accordingly, the Company is in essence self-insured for claims that are less than the policy deductible amounts, claims not covered by such policies, and claims that exceed the policy limits.
 It is the Company's policy to use an actuary to assist management in recording the expense and related liability for PLGL claims, both asserted and unasserted, on an undiscounted basis.
-Included in the accompanying consolidated balance sheet are self-insurance liabilities amounting to \$138,127 as of December 31, 2022, which includes \$42,549 of estimated obligations that will be covered by the unrelated insurer.
-As of December 31, 2022, the Company recorded an asset for the estimated obligations that will be covered by the unrelated insurer.
-As of December 31, 2022, the Company recorded an asset for the estimated obligations that will be covered by the unrelated insurer encoveries are recorded on a gross rather than net basis in accordance with U.S. GAAP.
+Included in the accompanying combined/consolidated balance sheets are self-insurance liabilities amounting to \$162,976, and \$138,127 as of December 31, 2023 and 2022, respectively, which includes \$34,676 and \$42,549, respectively, of estimated obligations that will be covered by the unrelated insurer.
+As of December 31, 2023, the Company recorded an asset for the estimated obligations that will be covered by the unrelated insurer amounting to \$5,895 and \$28,781 within other receivables and other assets, respectively, and as of December 31, 2022, the Company recorded an asset for the estimated obligations that will be covered by the unrelated insurer amounting to \$7,233 and \$35,316 within other receivables and other assets, respectively, as the claims related to the Company's general and professional liability and the anticipated insurance recoveries are recorded on a gross rather than net basis in accordance with U.S. GAAP.

 As part of the Plum acquisition in 2021 (refer to Note 15), the Company assumed Plum's workers' compensation plan.
 Plum purchased an occurrence-based high deductible self-insured workers' compensation policy whereby the Company is responsible for the first layer of coverage, generally ranging from \$250 to \$500 per claim.
-The estimated obligation recorded at December 31, 2022 was \$17,062.
+The estimated obligation recorded at December 31, 2023 and 2022 was \$8,323, and \$17,062, respectively.
 The Plum facilities were transferred onto the Company's retrospective-rated premium workers' compensation policy as of the acquisition date.